After opening an SRS account and accumulating funds inside, you’re beginning to wonder if there’s a way to best utilise them.

 ETFs are abbreviations for Exchange Traded Funds.
 ETFs, similar to unit trusts, pool money from investors to invest in a basket of assets.

-The main difference is that ETFs are passively managed while involves lower fees as compared to unit trusts.
+The main difference is that ETFs are passively managed while involving lower fees as compared to unit trusts.

 As there are lower fees involved, even when the market is not performing well, it will not affect your returns as severely as unit trusts.